 Duty of Candour

-As a Trust we already discuss Serious Incidents (SI) with those patients and relatives involved, including sharing the results of the investigation.
+When there are serious incidents at EPUT, we discuss these with the people involved and their relatives and carers, and share the results of the investigation.
 The Duty of Candour goes beyond this and includes patient safety incidents that result in moderate harm and prolonged psychological harm.

-To meet the requirements of the Duty of Candour The Trust must:
+To meet the requirements of the Duty of Candour we must: